 When Emil Fleischer, the Yiddish actor, left the Lager after a two-year period in which he suffered privations nobody can ever anticipate, his first thought was to find a decent bed to sleep in.
 Despite the real blessing it was to be alive, his second thought was to travel back to see a place he dea…

-Top Reads of 2019
+Top Reads 2020

 Translated by Peter Bush